What is PD and why should we test for it?

-Where does Partial Discharge occur?
+Where does PD occur?

-How does Partial Discharge develop?
+How does PD develop?

 Once incepted, Partial Discharge can develop into electrical trees and surface tracking, eventually leading to a breakdown between phase and earth or between phases of a 3-phase system.
 Depending on the discontinuity or imperfection type and location in the insulation system, a failure can take anything from a few hours up to several years to occur.